hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 type : nolisting
 ---
 ## 2020-09-26
-1. Del Vicario et al. (2016).
+### 1. Del Vicario et al. (2016).

 This piece is a little bit too technical for me, especially the second part that involve modeling.
 Also, I had difficulty understanding the conceptualization of "homogeneity" and "polarization".

 My main takeaway from this article:

   - Information on social media quickly reach in 2 hours around 20% of the people it can reach in the end, and reach in 5 hours around 40%.
 This is true for both science and rumors.

   - Science news is usually quickly diffused.
 However, long-lasting interest doesn't correspond to the size of the interest.
 This means, even though people keep sharing it, not a lot of people will be interested in it.

   - Conspiracy rumors diffused slowly and its cascade size is positively correlated with its lifetime.
 Meaning that the longer it lasts, the more people become interested in it.

-2. Liljeros, F., Edling, C. R., Amaral, L. A. N., Stanley, H. E., & Åberg, Y. (2001).
+### 2. Liljeros, F., Edling, C. R., Amaral, L. A. N., Stanley, H. E., & Åberg, Y. (2001).
 The web of human sexual contacts. *Nature, 411*(6840), 907-908.

-This is the kind of study I admire, short, interesting, and impactful.
+This is the kind of study I admire: short, interesting, and impactful.

 ## 2020-09-25
 Del Vicario et al. (2016).

-This piece is a little bit too technical for me, especially the second part that involve modeling.

-My main takeaway from this article:

-1. Information on social media quickly reach in 2 hours around 20% of the people it can reach in the end, and reach in 5 hours around 40%.
-This is true for both science and rumors.

-2. Science news is usually quickly diffused.
-However, long

 ## 2020-09-24